arduino/compile-sketches/README.md

 Keys:
 - `name` - platform name in the form of `VENDOR:ARCHITECTURE`.
 - `version` - version of the platform to install.
 Default is the latest version.
+- `source-url` - Boards Manager URL of the platform.
+Default is Arduino's package index, which allows installation of all official platforms.

 ##### Local path